lu-na-r/SMW_Built-in_ACE_Patch/English Guide/README-EN.txt

 8. Q&A

     Q. The code is too unreadable.
-Please study programming before coming back.
+Please learn programming before you write program.
     A. I am not a programmer nor does I know much about programming (as I know nothing other than 65C816).
-I would be happy if you could rewrite it yourself.
+I would be happy if you could rewrite it by yourself.

-    Q. I have an idea about the next update.
+    Q. I have an idea for the next update.
-    A. Please contact me at the contact details below, then I will consider.
+    A. Please contact me, then I will consider.
 If my technical skills can handle it, though. ......

     Q. I don't know assembly language(?) but I'd like to execute some arbitrary code!
     A. Try the code in sample.txt.
 I bet you'll have fun!

-9. Contacts

-    Twitter: @_tomoha__
-    Discord: tomoha#8141

-10. Credits
+9. Credits

     For the Code Editor program, I modified Hex Editor program by SethBling and Mally. https://docs.google.com/document/d/1v_OOxPMX4ztkPQkqe3HeSpazmDA-ljRt7Mv2wd5JrKw/edit